KhronosGroup/glTF-Tutorials/PBR Tutorial.md

 With this in mind, glTF can become the meeting point for all of these applications and unify the language that the CG community uses to discuss physically-based materials, all while giving graphics applications the capability to efficiently transmit high-quality 3D scenes.

 ## References
+* [_Physically-Based Rendering, And You Can Too!_](https://www.marmoset.co/posts/physically-based-rendering-and-you-can-too/), by Joe "Earthquake" Wilson
 * _Physically Based Rendering, Second Edition: From Theory To Implementation_, by Matt Pharr and Greg Humphreys
 * http://www.cs.cornell.edu/courses/cs6630/2012sp/notes/03brdf.pdf